benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Illegal-Tag03-2.png)

 **R3:** A tag defined right of an 'X' - cannot be referenced left of its definition.
-Additionally - A tag defined right of an 'X' on a quantifier's branch - cannont be referenced in other branches.
+Additionally - A tag defined right of an 'X' on a quantifier's branch - cannot be referenced in other branches.

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Illegal-Tag05-1.png)

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Illegal-Tag05-2.png)

 **R4:** A tag defined right of an 'O' - cannot be referenced left of its definition.
-Additionally - A tag defined right of an 'O' on a quantifier's branch - cannont be referenced in other branches.
+Additionally - A tag defined right of an 'O' on a quantifier's branch - cannot be referenced in other branches.

 **R5:** A tag defined right of an '↛' - cannot be referenced left of its definition.
-Additionally - A tag defined right of an '↛' on a quantifier's branch - cannont be referenced in other branches.
+Additionally - A tag defined right of an '↛' on a quantifier's branch - cannot be referenced in other branches.

 **R6:** Circular conditions are invalid.

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Illegal-Tag02.png)

 **R7:** Several branches of an '&' quantifier may not reference tags circularly (e.g. branch 1 reference a tag defined in branch 2 and vice versa).
-There must must a valid order to evaluate branches.
+There must be a valid order to evaluate branches.

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Illegal-Tag04.png)